Roger Dean (Composer-improviser; keyboards, computers; arts researcher; Founder and Director of LYSIS and austraLYSIS)

 and Daryl Pratt (percussion), and with Chris Abrahams, Serge Ermoll, Roger

-Frampton and Mike Nock (keyboardists); played and recorded as principal bass
+Frampton and Mike Nock (keyboardists).
+He has also played and recorded as principal bass

 with the